ericmjl/small-group/README.md

     $ cd small-group
     $ python app.py

+Make sure you have a private GitHub repository for synchronizing your data.

 # contributing & feature requests
 Software is provided as-is.
 I add features only if I find them useful for my own small group.
 If you have suggestions, put in an issue, and I'll make a final call on whether I will implement it.